 - Store gasoline in an approved petroleum storage container in the garage or shed.

-- Make sure that all electrical receptacles (outlets) in kitchens, bathrooms and any other wet areas are equipped with ground fault circuit interrupters (GFCI).
+- Ensure that all electrical outlets in your kitchen, bathrooms and other wet areas are equipped with ground fault circuit interrupters (GFCI).

 - Fire extinguishers should be kept at every level of your home.
 They should have an ABC rating so that they can be used in any type of fire.